DanielLedger/ThreadedE2EChat/ThreadedChat-Client/desc.md

 Once counter can be safely incremented, it is, and the following calculation is done:

-`master_secret(ctr) = HMAC-SHA256(master_secret(ctr - 1), 0x0123456789abcdef)`
+`master_secret[ctr] = HMAC-SHA256(master_secret[ctr - 1], 0x0123456789abcdef)`

 This means that, even if the master secret is somehow compromised, previously intercepted messages are still unrecoverable forever

 ### Rekeying
 Clients should provide an option to rekey their exchanges if they believe their master secret was compromised, which triggers the following exchange.
-Note that the REKEY packet is encrypted in the same way an INIT packet is encrypted:
+Note that the REKEY packet is encrypted in the same way an INIT packet is encrypted, using the other user's public key:

 Rekeyer: `REKEY <new master secret>`